openshiftio/saasherder/README.md

     skip: True
 ```

-* *hash*: Commit hash or branch which is used a) for downloading OpenShift template and b) to generate image tag for template processing (`master` is translated to `latest`)
+- `hash`: Commit hash (SHA1) or special value which is used for downloading the OpenShift template and to generate image tag for template processing.
+Possible values are:
+  - `<commit_sha1>` (40 chars): Download OpenShift templates from that commit, and use the first `hash_length` chars of the sha1 tag for `IMAGE_TAG`.
+  - `master`: Downloads OpenShift templates from the last commit of the master branch, and will use `IMAGE_TAG=latest`.
+  - `ignore`: Downloads OpenShift templates from the last commit of the master branch, and will **not** generate `IMAGE_TAG`.
-* *hash_length*: Number of characters to be used from *hash* as an image tag
+- `hash_length`: Number of characters to be used from *hash* as an image tag
-* *name*: Name of the service
+- `name`: Name of the service
-* *path*: Path to the template in the repo
+- `path`: Path to the template in the repo
-* *url*: URL of the repository which contains the template
+- `url`: URL of the repository which contains the template
-* *skip*: False by default, if True, the service will be skipped from processing (i.e. template will not be processed and output file for service will not be produced)
+- `skip`: False by default, if True, the service will be skipped from processing (i.e. template will not be processed and output file for service will not be produced)
-* *parameters*: An object where key is the parameter name and value is the parameter value.
+- `parameters`: An object where key is the parameter name and value is the parameter value.
 These parameters will be added to `oc process` when processing the template
-* *environments*: A list where you can specify multiple environments which can be selected by passing an argument `--environment`.
+- `environments`: A list where you can specify multiple environments which can be selected by passing an argument `--environment`.
 Values in a given environment will override
   values in the top level section.
 Anything can be overridden but `name`, `url` and `hash`.

 ## Config YAML